Refunds of Tuition and Fees

 The University complies with federal regulations relative to the refund of tuition and other fees and the required return of funds for Title IV (financial aid) recipients and Military Tuition Assistance recipients.

-Federal regulations require Athens State University to determine the appropriate amount “earned” by each student receiving Title IV funds, but who withdraws from all classes prior to the 60% point in the term.
-A student completing 60% of the term is considered to have “earned” 100% of the applicable funds the student was scheduled to receive during the term.
+Federal regulations require Athens State University to determine the appropriate amount “earned” by each student receiving Title IV funds, but who withdraws from all classes in the term.
+A student completing more than 60% of the term is considered to have “earned” 100% of the applicable funds the student was scheduled to receive during the term.